IoannisKaragiannis/LinearAlgebra/demo/README.md

 est_err_vel = [ 1 0.916667 0.583333 0.295238 0.151292 0.0841584 ]
 ```

-These results can be confirmed by looking on the table at page 24 of the [Kalman](http://biorobotics.ri.cmu.edu/papers/sbp_papers/integrated3/kleeman_kalman_basics.pdf).
+These results can be cross-checked by looking on the table at page 24 of the [Kalman](http://biorobotics.ri.cmu.edu/papers/sbp_papers/integrated3/kleeman_kalman_basics.pdf).

 ## CROSS-COMPILE DEMO